-This large 7mm layout of a ficticious West Country GWR station in 1920/30 uses Culham as the inspiration for the main station buildings.
+Seen at the exhibition at Steam in Swindon in 2017, this large 7mm layout of a West Country GWR station in 1920/30 uses Culham as the inspiration for the main station buildings.
 It is intended to include interior detail in the Old Ticket Office, and the wooden floorboards can already be seen through the open Waiting Room door.
 Just as in real life, the inset postbox is installed to the side of the doorway.
 The Waiting Shelter, whilst based on that originally at Culham, has been upgraded and now sits on a wide island platform.

 Bespoke scratchbuilt model - Kirtley model buildings

 Amongst the many beautiful models produced by Kirtley Model Buildings is this 1/32nd scale, Gauge 1, model of the Old Ticket office photographed in 2009.
 A visit to their website is highly recommended as they produce not only bespoke buildings but also a range of papers, signs and books.
 Their model of Watlington station building is superb.

 Unknown modeller and photographer

 Finally, here is a picture of a 4mm scale scratch built ticket office which we were sent in early 2017.
 The station has become an island terminus and also acquired a red telephone box.

 The first 'kit' which we produced was of course a model of the Old Ticket Office itself.
 It took several attempts to get the layout of the walls and slated roof right, and the chimneys were quite a challenge even in 4mm scale.
 We hope you agree that the effort was well worth while.